closetgeekshow/css-gui/plan/Now what task list.md

   - Create a dedicated UI renderer for DOM manipulations.
   - Ensure `VariableEditor` handles only state management and business logic.

+- [ ] **Implement UI State Management**
+  - Create a `UIState` class to track component states (e.g., validation errors, active presets).
+  - Emit events on state changes and bind them to the UI updates.

 ## 2. Component-Specific Enhancements
 ### 2.1 Inputs
 - [ ] **Fallback Control for Text Variables**